Oklahoma teachers are expected to continue a second week of walkouts

 "I'm not the one who started the walkout, so I'm not the person to ask," said Treat, a Republican from Oklahoma City.

-Oklahoma is the second state where teachers have gone on strike this year.
+Oklahoma is the second state where teachers have gone on walkout this year.
 West Virginia teachers won a 5 percent pay increase after striking for nine days.

 Oklahoma's Republican Gov. Mary Fallin has faced the brunt of criticism from teachers, many of whom blame the term-limited governor for supporting tax cuts and generous state subsidies for businesses that have led to declines in state funding for schools and other state services.
 The governor further raised the ire of teachers after an interview this week in which she likened striking teachers to a "teenage kid that wants a better car."